-Prior to the charrette, Delaware Plan4Health conducted a public survey and a mapping analysis of healthy food retail, active transportation and active recreation priority areas.
-Results from these analyses led to identifying priority areas and leading concerns/barriers to healthy eating and active living within Kent County, which contributed to the format of the charrette.
+Prior to the charrette, Delaware Plan4Health conducted a public survey and a mapping analysis of equity composite, healthy food retail, active transportation and active recreation priority areas.
+Results from these analyses led to identifying priority areas and leading concerns/barriers to healthy eating and active living within Dover, which informed the format of the charrette.